Born in 1986, this '80s baby and '90s kid remembers the colorful and naughty side of millennial youth.

 While Skipper and Stacie have fought countless discontinuations in order to remain in Barbie's family, some of their other sisters were not so lucky.

-Then in 1990 we are briefly introduced to Kelly, a sweet little tween who looked like a slightly younger Skipper of the day.
-She was quickly replaced with Stacie, but looking at the two, you get the sensation that she's slightly older than Todd and Stacie.
+Then in 1990, we are briefly introduced to Kelly, a sweet little tween who looked like a slightly younger Skipper of the day.
+She was quickly replaced with Stacie, but looking at the two, you get the sensation that this Kelly slightly older than Todd and Stacie.